samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 Death
 -----

 Adventures involve risk, with consequences that can be as catastrophic as the death of a single character or an entire group.
 Given the degree to which players get attached to their characters, character death can be an emotionally charged situation.
-It might even be a hard limit for some players (see “[Ensuring Fun for All](/sources/dnd/dmg-2024/the-basics#EnsuringFunforAll)” in [chapter 1](/sources/dnd/dmg-2024/the-basics)), so it’s worth having a conversation about how to handle character death at the start of a new game.
+It might even be a hard limit for some players (see "[Ensuring Fun for All](/sources/dnd/dmg-2024/the-basics#EnsuringFunforAll)" in [chapter 1](/sources/dnd/dmg-2024/the-basics)), so it’s worth having a conversation about how to handle character death at the start of a new game.

 ### Death Must Be Fair